Television broadcasting in Australia: Metropolitan

-Although the names of the metropolitan stations remain the same across cities, their ownership varies (see below).

 Regional and remote

 The population of Australians living outside of metropolitan areas are served by a number of regional television networks that are affiliated with a metropolitan counterpart.
 Before the 1980s, regional stations were mostly independent with some forming loose partnerships and others merging into local networks.
 However, the Hawke Labor government introduced a system known as aggregation – regional television equalisation – which would provide viewers with the same viewing choices as those in the metropolitan cities.
 Consequently, the regional stations and networks continued to merge and expand, and became affiliated with one of the three metropolitan networks.
 Further equalisation later occurred in the 2000s – with the advent of digital television – to areas that escaped initial aggregation.

-Today, WIN Television, Imparja Television and Southern Cross Austereo notably remain independent, whereas broadcasters like Prime Television, the Golden West Network, Sunshine Television and NBN Television have been absorbed by the metropolitan networks over the years.
+Today, WIN Television and Imparja Television notably remain independent, whereas broadcasters like Prime Television, the Golden West Network, Sunshine Television, NBN Television and Southern Cross Television have been absorbed by the metropolitan networks over the years.

 As with some of the metropolitan stations, local content is present only in the form of local news bulletin or local advertising.
 The amount of local news provided varies from two-minute updates to full-hour, seven nights a week news bulletins.

 Current ownership

-Commercial stations in metropolitan markets (Sydney, Melbourne, Brisbane, Adelaide, Perth), in addition to some regional markets, are owned and operated by their respective network instead of an affiliate operator.
-However, commercial stations in most regional and remote areas are instead operated by broadcasters with unique licences and commercial agreements with the metropolitan market networks.
+Commercial stations in metropolitan markets (Sydney, Melbourne, Brisbane, Adelaide, Perth), in addition to many regional markets, are owned and operated by their respective network.
+In some regional and remote markets, the stations are owned by an affiliate broadcaster.

-Some regional markets have one operator holding a monopoly over all three networks, with one "digital only" supplementary station of the three operating under a supplementary licence.

-Other regional markets have only two operators, each affiliated with their own networks.
-Consequently, these two operators have formed a supplementary "digital only" joint venture to broadcast the remaining third network.
+Some regional and remote markets have one operator holding a monopoly over all three networks, with two stations of the three operating under supplementary licences.
+Other regional markets have only two operators — each owned by or affiliated with a respective network — who have formed a joint venture station to operate under a supplementary licence and broadcast the remaining third network.